tillitis/tkey-ssh-agent/README.md

 designs, gateware, firmware etc), and [Tillitis web site](https://www.tillitis.se).

+Note that development is ongoing.
+For example, changes might be made to the signerapp, causing the public/private keys it provides to change.
+To avoid unexpected changes, please use a tagged release.

 # The ed25519 signerapp

 An ed25519 signer app written in C. There are two host programs which